dannynacker/LUCiO/README.md

 The final byte is recomputed as the XOR of all preceding bytes.
 In the current dynamic-duty mode, the header is preserved exactly from the validated GUI-authored template, and only the row sequence plus final XOR checksum are regenerated.

-Each 56-byte row contains four oscillator blocks, global oscillator luminance/activation fields, timing/control bytes, and loop information.
+Each 56-byte row contains four oscillator blocks, global oscillator luminance/activation fields, timing/control bytes, loop information, and row-control bytes used for halogen/wash-light behaviour.

 Duty-cycle bytes are written directly as decimal percentage values in the valid Lucia GUI range of 10–90.
 For all-four-oscillator rows, these are located at row-relative offsets: